 While CBD derived from hemp and containing less than .3% THC is legal in many states, CBD derived from marijuana may not be.
 So, be careful when reading labels and choosing a provider.
 It’s also not a bad idea to look into your state’s laws around CBD and THC.

-If you’d like to learn more about Neurocore’s med-free, brain-training programs for conditions like anxiety, stress, depression, and more, give us a call at 800.600.4096.
+If you’d like to learn more about Neuropeak Pro's brain training program, give us a call at 800.600.4096